fedemerino/fedemerino/README.md

 I'm Federico Merino , a passionate full-stack developer based in Argentina <img src="https://cdn.countryflags.com/thumbs/argentina/flag-round-250.png" width="16" height="16" alt="Argentina" title="Argentina" /> .

 I specialize in building dynamic and interactive web applications using modern web technologies.
-I have hands-on experience in front-end development with HTML, CSS, and JavaScript, along with popular frameworks and libraries like ReactJS, Next.js, and Vue.js.
-I am proficient in creating responsive and visually appealing UI designs using tools such as Bootstrap, Tailwind CSS, and Material-UI.
+I have hands-on experience in front-end development with React, Next.js, and Vue.js.
+I am proficient in creating responsive and visually appealing UI designs using tools such as Tailwind CSS and Material-UI.

-On the back-end, I work in server-side development using PHP, Laravel, Node.js and Express.js.
-I have experience with working on databases like MongoDB, MariaDB and leveraging cloud services like Firebase for scalable and secure web applications.
+On the back-end, I work in server-side development using Node.js, Express, PHP, and Laravel.
+I have experience with working on databases like MySQL, MariaDB, MongoDB and leveraging cloud services like AWS for scalable and secure web applications.

 #### My Approach

 I believe in writing clean and maintainable code, following best practices and industry standards.
 I strive to create user-centric experiences, focusing on performance and accessibility.
-I'm a strong believer in continuous learning and staying up-to-date with the latest trends and technologies in the ever-evolving web development landscape.
+I'm a strong believer in continuous learning and staying up-to-date with the latest trends and technologies.

 #### Some technologies I've worked with